MarsBatya/tg-emoji-search/README.md

 ---

-Enjoy faster and friendlier emoji insertion in your Obsidian notes with the Obsidian Emoji Search Plugin!
+Enjoy faster and friendlier emoji insertion in your Obsidian notes with the Obsidian "TG Emoji Search" Plugin!